 Robert Edwin Peary was born in Cresson, Pennsylvania, on 6 May 1856, son of Charles N. and Mary P. Peary.
-Three years later his father died, and his mother took him to Portland, Maine, where he spent his boyhood.
-He was graduated from Bowdoin College in 1877 with the degree of Civil Engineer, standing second highest in his class.
-The next few years he was employed as a draftsman in the Coast and Geodetic Survey offices in Washington, DC, and he entered the Naval service as a Civil Engineer, USN, with rank of Lieutenant, on 26 October 1881.
+At the age of three his father died, and his mother took him to Portland, Maine, where he spent his boyhood.
+He graduated second in his class from Bowdoin College in 1877 with the degree of Civil Engineer.
+He lived at the Admiral Peary Inn from 1877 to 1881.
+He was the town curator, a taxidermist and justice of the peace.
+He then spent the next few years employed as a draftsman in the Coast and Geodetic Survey offices in Washington, DC, and he entered the Naval service as a Civil Engineer, USN, with rank of Lieutenant, on 26 October 1881.
 He was promoted to Lieutenant Commander on 5 January 1901 and to Commander 6 April 1902.

 His first notable Naval Assignment consisted, oddly enough, of tropical duty.
 He later returned to the tropics when he led a party which surveyed a route for the proposed Nicaraguan Canal.
 It was not until after this that he became interested in the far north, and in April 1886 he was granted six months' leave of absence to lead an expedition to Greenland, where he recorded important ethnological and meteorological observations.